-However, by utilizing the advantages of the cloud, workflows become streamlined and simpler.
-For instance, processes such as ad and ABR transcoding, manifest generation and manipulation, and packaging can all be synchronized within a single, seamless architecture that will greatly ease deployment.
+However, by utilizing the advantages of the cloud, workflows become streamlined and more straightforward.
+For instance, processes such as ad and ABR transcoding, manifest generation and manipulation, and packaging can all be synchronized within a single, seamless architecture that will significantly ease deployment.

 Our full-scope OTT solution, ENT.360, is an enterprise-ready, software-only AWS native architecture with DAI and SSAI implementation included.
 With it, we architected and developed a global, monetized content distribution platform for a market-leading streaming service provider that was available in 50+ countries across more than 15 devices.
 ENT.360 is Well-Architected Solution.